Emollient Safety

 • or catching your clothing on a hob when cooking,

 this can cause a fire to develop, burn intensely and spread rapidly.
 This could lead to a serious injury or death.
-Nationally, there have been at least 56 deaths associated with emollient skin products in the 10 years leading up to 2018.
+Nationally, there have been 84 fire deaths or serious incidents [2015-2022] linked to emollients - a figure notably higher than previous records.

 What can I do to make sure I’m safe?